dustintdn/leukemia/README.md

 3. CNN with smaller filters than Model #2

 Using the same network architecture as the previous model, this time with size 16 filters.
 This model performed worse but obvious ran faster epochs.
 With 30 epochs, the model accuracy was 0.7663.
-Utilizing the graphic showing the learning curve of the training/validation accuracy, 15 epochs would've been the number for model fitting.
+Utilizing the graphic showing the learning curve of the training/validation accuracy, ~20 epochs would've been the number for model fitting.
+Once reran with 20 epochs, the accuracy was 0.7794.

 4. Another CNN; simplified with dropout

 In this model, we use three convolutional layers of 32, 16, and 8 filters respectively.
 I set the learning_rate=.0001 and a dropout function (0.2) is utilized in the second layer.
-This model's accurac
+This model's accuracy was 0.7451.

 5. EfficientNetB3

+In this transfer learning model utilizing EfficientNetB3, the accuracy was 0.9804.
+This model had extremely high loss and is prone to overfitting.

 # More Information